jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 ## Live Wallpapers ##
 A libGDX core application can also be used as an Android [Live Wallpaper](http://android-developers.blogspot.co.at/2010/02/live-wallpapers.html).
-The project setup is very similar to an Android game, but `AndroidLiveWallpaperService` or `AndroidDaydream` are used in place of `AndroidApplication`.
+The project setup is very similar to an Android game, but `AndroidLiveWallpaperService` is used in place of `AndroidApplication`.
 Live Wallpapers are Android [Services](https://developer.android.com/guide/components/services), not Activities.